LelsersLasers/HouseOfCards/README.md

 - Aim: arrow keys or mouse
 - Shoot: left click or space
 - Reload: R
+    - Auto reload is enabled if you run out of cards
 - Reset after death: R
 - Pause: escape or p